-Yulon Nissan Motor Company, Ltd. (the "Company") is a business focused on the research and development of vehicles and the sale of vehicles.
+Yulon Nissan Motor Company, Ltd. (the "Company," the Company and its subsidiaries are collectively referred to as the "Group") is a business focused on the research and development of vehicles and the sale of vehicles.
 The Company started its operations in October 2003, after Yulon Motor Co., Ltd. ("Yulon") transferred its sales and research and development businesses to the Company in October 2003 through a spin-off.
 The Company's spin-off from Yulon intended to increase Yulon's competitive advantage and participation in the global automobile network and to enhance its professional management.
 The spin-off date was October 1, 2003.